coffeebank/moonrise/README.md

 - Shows the server's Minecraft Java version automatically
 - Shows a channel from your Discord server on the homepage
 - Changes color when Minecraft server is detected to be offline
-- Select server IP on website with one click
+- Click to copy server IP
 - Screenshots modal popup (coming soon)
 - Progressive Web App (coming soon)